LiPtP0000/LiPtP0000.github.io/_posts/2024-09-28-tongxinwang-chapter-one.md

 The course has **a huge amount of content** compared to other similiar courses.
 Furthermore, the professor tend to teach some advanced techniques not only in the *Communication Networks and Technologies* course but also in other courses.
 Therefore, it is important to **pay attention to the course syllabus** and **read the textbook** thoroughly.

 # *Chapter 1: Overview*
 This chapter provides an overview of the course and some big ideas of communication networks.
-So it's better to skip them for reviewing.
+So it's better skipping them for reviewing.

 Let's move on to practical things, the history of communication networks.
 There are **four main stages** listed below, with their main features: